-DCFS has established procedures in Practice Guidelines Sections 500, 400, and 300 for timely search of prospective adoptive parents for a child in foster care needing an adoptive placement, when the child is not already in a kinship or adoptive home.
+DCFS has established procedures in Practice Guidelines Sections 300, 400, and 500 for timely search of prospective adoptive parents for a child in foster care needing an adoptive placement, when the child is not already in a kinship or adoptive home.
 Intensive recruitment efforts are made to place a child in an adoptive family within 30 days of the establishment of adoption as the child's permanency plan goal.
-When an adoptive placement is not identified, private adoption agencies are utilized.
+When an adoptive placement is not identified, DCFS works with its contracted adoptive family recruitment provider.